 - Avoid large numbers of topics that are permanently visible (i.e. try to keep branches collapsed.)

-If you are unable to even open a large map, then you can try the follows:
+NB: On iOS, if you are unable to even open a large map, then you can try the follows:

 - Open 'System Settings' (under the gear toolbar button)